portel-dev/photon/README.md

 ### Do I need to extend a base class?

 No!
 Just export any class with async methods.
+Photon handles the rest.

 ### How are parameters validated?